WDI-SEA/notes/09-other-topics/history-of-cs/readme.md

 # A Brief History of Computer Science

-You may have never heard the names Ada Lovelace, Charles Babbage, or Alan Turing, but you wouldn't be programming today if it weren't for the foundational work they did in computer science.
-Today we'll discuss early computing, development of transistors, and up to the beginnings of the internet.
+You may have never heard the names Blaise Pascal, Ada Lovelace, Charles Babbage, Alan Turing, or John von Neumann, but you wouldn't be programming today if it weren't for the foundational work they did in computer science, mathematics, and computational theory.
+Today we'll discuss early analogue computing, development of digital computers, and up to the beginnings of higher-level programming languages and the internet.

 ### Before we start...